Design #96 ©Heyman Yachts 2021

 The yacht is built to order by one of the finest and most experienced boat builders in Northern Europe, Ridas Yacht, near Tallinn, Estonia.

-Images are from their latest major project, a new 115′ aluminium yacht built throughout to Lloyd’s 100 A1 class.
+Images are from the yard’s two latest projects, a new 115′ aluminium yacht built throughout to Lloyd’s 100 A1 class, followed by the PPH.

 DIMENSIONS: